msakai/resume/resume.md

 May 2022), Tech Lead (June 2022 to Feb.
 2023 and Oct.
 2024 to Present), and Scrum Master (May 2023 to Sep.
 2024):

-I worked as a software engineer applying cutting-edge deep learning techniques to solve highly challenging real-world problems.
+Worked as a software engineer applying cutting-edge deep learning techniques to solve highly challenging real-world problems.

-* Application of black-box optimization to manufacturing processes for heavy industries (Oct.
+* Application of Black-Box Optimization to Manufacturing Processes of Heavy Industries (Oct.
 2024 - Present)

-  I have worked on multiple projects optimizing customer's manufacturing processes by combining Preferred Networks' black-box optimization software Optuna with simulators of the target processes.
+  Lead multiple projects optimizing customers’ manufacturing processes by combining Preferred Networks’ black-box optimization framework Optuna with simulators of the target processes.
-  I led the projects, obtained experimental results that serve as the cornerstone for achieving the goal, and our team delivered results that met our customers' expectations.
+  Produced key experimental results that formed the foundation for achieving project goals, contributing to successful project outcomes delivered by the team.

 * R&D Project for developing LLM agents for a certain task (Oct.
 2024 - Present)